Register Your Company in Vietnam

 Registered Business Address

 A compliant business address is required before incorporation.
-Physical office space is mandatory for most business types — we review your lease to ensure it meets DPI requirements.
+Physical office space is mandatory for most business types — we review your lease to ensure it meets Department of Finance (formerly DPI) requirements.

 Legal Representative